TWBug/GoldCardHenge/content/application/_index.en.md

 ---
 media_image: null
 summary: Applying for the Taiwan Employment Gold Card is not that difficult.
 We have prepared a step-by-step guide to lead you through the process.
-Before filling out the application form, read our qualification section, and prepare all required documents.
 draft: false
 media_image_alt: null
 date: 2020-11-05T07:09:20.617Z